Pericles: Oratorical skill

 Modern commentators of Thucydides, with other modern historians and writers, take varying stances on the issue of how much of the speeches of Pericles, as given by this historian, do actually represent Pericles's own words and how much of them is free literary creation or paraphrase by Thucydides.
 (Note: According to Vlachos, Thucydides must have been about 30 years old when Pericles delivered his Funeral Oration and he was probably among the audience.)
 Since Pericles never wrote down or distributed his orations, (Note: Vlachos points out that he does not know who wrote the oration, but "these were the words which should have been spoken at the end of 431 BC".
 According to Sir Richard C. Jebb, the Thucydidean speeches of Pericles give the general ideas of Pericles with essential fidelity; it is possible, further, that they may contain recorded sayings of his "but it is certain that they cannot be taken as giving the form of the statesman's oratory".
 John F. Dobson believes that "though the language is that of the historian, some of the thoughts may be those of the statesman".
 C.M.J.
 Sicking argues that "we are hearing the voice of real Pericles", while Ioannis T. Kakridis claims that the Funeral Oration is an almost exclusive creation of Thucydides, since "the real audience does not consist of the Athenians of the beginning of the war, but of the generation of 400 BC, which suffers under the repercussions of the defeat".
 Gomme disagrees with Kakridis, insisting on his belief to the reliability of Thucydides.) no historians are able to answer this with certainty; Thucydides recreated three of them from memory and, thereby, it cannot be ascertained that he did not add his own notions and thoughts.
 (Note: That is what Plutarch predicates.
-Nonetheless, according to the 10th century encyclopedia Suda, Pericles constituted the first orator who systematically wrote down his orations.
+Nonetheless, according to the 10th century encyclopaedia Suda, Pericles constituted the first orator who systematically wrote down his orations.
 Cicero speaks about Pericles's writings, but his remarks are not regarded as credible.
 Most probably, other writers used his name.)